Halbert00/2.5D-proj3/README.md

+# This is the referred website from https://github.com/Berkeley-CS61B-Student/sp24-proj3-g144/blob/main/README.md\
+Intended to show some more pictures and provide some detailed code.

 Here's the code part for the 2.5D feature, we implemented some render functions to print the 2.5D world.\
 To set up, please use sp24-library, and everything should be OK to go.\
 Here's what it looks like:\